 The idea of a public right of way survived, surprisingly, the industrial revolution right through to the 20th century.
 By the 20th century, however, many landowners were doing the best to close the paths down and stop public access.
 The demand for access to the land arose now not from the need to cultivate a leased strip of land, but for the desire for recreation by city dwellers, who otherwise had no chance to experience the countryside.
+This natural desire to be in contact with the land was being thwarted.
 There were mass peaceful protest walks.
-This resulted in Britain’s national parks being set up in which not just the paths, but the traditional beauty of the landscape was protected, as well as the maintenance of traditional public footpaths throughout the whole countryside (not just within the park boundaries).
+This resulted in Britain’s national parks being set up in which not just the paths, but the traditional beauty of the farmed landscape was protected, as well as the maintenance of traditional public footpaths throughout the whole countryside (not just within the park boundaries).

 As you can imagine, I would love to see a similar system set up in the US but was told that Americans' understanding of what private ownership of land means, as well as fear of litigation is less likely to allow this.
 To my surprise, however, I have found out that in New Hampshire at least allows there is the possibility of such a system.
 By New Hampshire law, the citizens have access to any land provided they respect what is on it.
 The same law protects landowners from litigation if the person who goes on to his land is injured in some way.
 The landowner can bar people from his land if he wishes however, by ‘posting’ it – putting up a publicly displayed notice which tells people that they are trespassing and if they encroach and they will be prosecuted.
 Landowners exercise this option by paying a higher rate of property tax to the state.